MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-check-in.md

 ## Add or update manual values

-1. In a scorecard, select the goal name.
+1. In a scorecard, select the metric name.
 1. In the Details pane, select **New check-in**.
 1. Complete the following actions in any order: